December full moon mimics the June sun

 Tracing the high path of the December full moon

 Little by little, we can watch the two paths come back into balance.
-Each month, the full moon will cross the sky at a slightly lower path than the previous month.
+Each month, the full moon will cross the sky at a slightly lower arc than the previous month.
 Each successive full moon will take less time than the previous one to cross the sky.

 At March’s full moon, which is near the Northern Hemisphere’s spring equinox, the two paths – of the moon and of the sun – will be nearly the same.
 Then, near the June solstice, those of us in the Northern Hemisphere will see the sun cross high overhead during the year’s longest days.
 And, during the short northern summer nights, we’ll see the moon cross lower and spend less time in the sky.